awslabs/amazon-timestream-connector-prometheus/CONTRIBUTING.md

 ## Testing Locally
 1. Execute and ensure all unit tests pass by executing: `go test -tags=unit -cover -v ./timestream ./`
 2. Ensure IT Tests Pass(Requires AWS credentials) by executing: `go test -v ./integration`
+3. Ensure correctness tests work, see [README](./correctness/README.md) for how to test.
 <br>NOTE - Clear the test cache if running multiple times: `go clean -testcache`
-3. If your change is related to TLS encryption between the connector and prometheus, see [README](./integration/tls/README.md) for how to test.
+4. If your change is related to TLS encryption between the connector and prometheus, see [README](./integration/tls/README.md) for how to test.

 ## Finding contributions to work on